jeffsnff/tic_tac_toe/README.md

 <!-- ROADMAP -->
 ## Roadmap
-As of right now I have no roadmap for this project.
-I am back to learning the course and I plan on building other projects in the future.
+When I presented this project to some other developers, one had a few suggestions which I documented in the issues section of the repository.
+Around August, I plan on working on these changes after learning some more.

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments